happilee12/gpu-util-webhook/README.md

 If the Slack message arrives normally, the setup is working.

 If the message is delivered here but does not arrive at the scheduled time, `gpumanager install-systemd` may not have been run yet.
 In that case, run `gpumanager status` and check `sample_timer_installed`, `report_timer_installed`, `sample.next_trigger`, and `report.next_trigger`.
 The next scheduled runs are visible directly in status output, for example `"sample.next_trigger": "Tue 2026-03-24 14:41:35 KST; 9s left"` and `"report.next_trigger": "Tue 2026-03-24 14:42:00 KST; 33s left"`.
+These two values are currently read by parsing the `Trigger:` line from `systemctl status gpumanager-sample.timer` and `systemctl status gpumanager-report.timer`.

 If systemd timers are already installed, `gpumanager init` automatically rewrites and reloads the installed timer files so schedule changes take effect immediately.
 If you edit the config file manually later, run `gpumanager reload`.